jacobmr/teslatracker/readme.md

 ## Features

-- Logs vehicle location, battery, speed, and more to Google Sheets.
+- Logs location, battery, and trip data for multiple Teslas.
-- Sends live status and location (with map links) to Telegram.
+- Sends trip summaries and live status to Telegram.
-- Rich /status command: battery, odometer, charging, climate, security, tire pressure, doors/windows, heading, and more.
 - Easily extensible for interactive commands (lock/unlock, climate, etc.).
 - Designed to run headlessly (e.g., on a Raspberry Pi).